Yeu07/ia-uncuyo-2023/tp2-agentes-racionales/tp2-aima-questions.md

 ### b.
 Can a simple reflex agent with a randomized agent function outperform a simple reflex agent?
 Design such an agent and measure its performance on several environments.

-Sí, al no conocerse nada acerca del mundo, quizás un agente reflexivo simple con función aleatoria terminaría siguiendo rutas y caminos más beneficiosos que un simple agente reflexivo.
-Aunque son casos excepcionales
+No, un agente con una funcion random podria no aspirar cuando fuera necesario o hacer acciones que un agente reflexivo simple si haría.

 ### c.
 Can you design an environment in which your randomized agent will perform poorly?
 Show your results.